Hamilton Principle for Chiral Anomalies in Hydrodynamics: Symmetries of equations of motion

 Let us assume that the axial potential is time-independent.
-Then we may speak about the energy density and the energy flux of the combined system, the reservoir and the fluid

-and write \eq{5.9} in terms of the combined system We see that the energy of the combined system is driven by the current \(\bm J\).
+Then we may speak about the energy of the combined system, the reservoir and the fluid.
+The energy density and the energy flux of such system are where \(e=n\tfrac{\bm p^2}{2m}+\varepsilon,\,\bm j_e=n\bm v(\tfrac{\bm p^2}{2m}+\mu) \) are the energy density and the energy flux of the perfect fluid.
+The temporal component of Eq.\eq{39} is the equation for the fluid energy flux We may rewrite this equation in terms of the energy flux \eq{37} of the combined system We see that the flux is driven by the electric current \(\bm J\).
 This suggests identifying \(\bm J\) with the electric current of the combined system.